 Remember, performing a factory reset will erase all of your personal data and settings on the TV, including WiFi and wired network configurations, Google account login information, and any other saved credentials.

-Method 2: Resetting the TCL Roku TV with black screen
+Method 2: Factory Reset TCL Roku TV With Black Screen

-As mentioned, this manual method is quite helpful when you can’t enter the settings menu or the TV stopped turning on entirely.
+As I mentioned, this manual method is quite helpful when you can’t enter the settings menu or the TV stops turning on entirely.

 - Power on the TV.